 Image by Tahlia Pollock; photo credits: Michael Scherback (left) and Ahmed Galal (right), via Unsplash

-To answer this question, Tahlia needed lots of carnivore canines to look at!
+To answer this question, Tahlia collected a large sample of carnivore canines.
 She borrowed teeth from museums across Australia, the USA, and Europe.
 In total, she collected more than 200 canine teeth from 64 species of carnivores.

 Tahlia then scanned the teeth with a 3D scanner.
 She used these scans to take measurements of the teeth, including tooth length, shape, and curvature (or how curved they are).